 List of corrupt politicians ready, action follows: Punjab CM

-A day after Aam Aadmi Party national convener and Delhi chief minister Arvind Kejriwal described his government in Punjab as fiercely honest and one which has not hesitated in taking tough decisions to rein in corruption during its three-month tenure, chief minister Bhagwant Mann said that exemplary action would be taken against politicians who had looted the state to fill their coffers.
+Sangrur: A day after Aam Aadmi Party (AAP) national convener and Delhi chief minister Arvind Kejriwal described his government in Punjab as “fiercely honest” and one which has not hesitated in taking tough decisions to rein in corruption during its three-month tenure, chief minister Bhagwant Mann said that exemplary action would be taken against politicians who had looted the state to fill their coffers.

 Addressing a roadshow while campaigning for Gurmail Singh, the AAP’s Sangrur Lok Sabha byelection candidate, at Bhadaur in Barnala, Mann said the government had prepared a list of such corrupt politicians.
 “We have lodged many inside jails and some are waiting for their turn.
 Lists have been prepared.
 We will take action against them on a firm footing so that they cannot get bail.
 They have eaten your tax money.
 It will be refunded from them and spent on you.
 I just need some more time,” Mann said.